 6. Differences in Surface Treatment Between HASL and ENIG

 With ENIG, the surface finish is always smooth thanks to its double-layer metallic coating with nickel.
-It also sums up as a protective barrier to the copper circuits and the surfaces on which you solder the components.
+It also sums up a protective barrier to the copper circuits and the surfaces on which you solder the components.
 The layer of gold always protects the nickel during storage.

 (With ENIG PCBs, you enjoy a smooth and bright finish as compared to HASL finish)